 Electric Car Imports by Country in 2022

-Worldwide use of electric vehicles is soaring as nations work to cut carbon emissions and air pollution.
+Worldwide, the use of electric vehicles is soaring as nations work to cut carbon emissions and air pollution.
 Many predict the trend will continue in the upcoming years with the appearance of more affordable EVs.
-Several nations have already enacted legislation that favors the rise of electric automobiles.
+Several nations have already enacted legislation that favors the rise of battery-powered vehicles.

 According to recent data, the total imported value of electric cars in 2022 was $86.2 billion.

-The leading 15 nations that imported electric vehicles in 2022 for the most amount of money accounted for 95% of the total imported value and are as follows:
+The leading 15 nations that imported EVs in 2022 for the most amount of money accounted for 95% of the total imported value and are as follows:

 - United States: 16.2% ($13.95 billion)